Mkassem16/NycTaxiPBI/README.md

-# NYC Yellow Taxi - PoweBI Dashboard
+# Data Visualization with PowerBI Course & Dashboard

 ### This dashboard is intended for educational puposes & preparing Data analysts for Exam DA-100: Analyzing Data with Microsoft Power BI